Hand holding a latte art coffee mug surrounded by mini pumpkins and autumn leaves on a wooden table

 2026~Aug 25–26 (predicted)Official date typically announced a week prior

 The Canadian launch is usually within a day or two of the U.S. release, and the U.K. launch runs about a week later.
+For the full lineup, see our Starbucks fall menu release date 2026 guide.
 Stores generally pull the drink in mid-January once the peppermint-and-chestnut holiday menu has run its course — although in heavy-traffic markets, PSL syrup often sells out by late October.

 PSL ingredients: what is actually in it?